-4.3 Learning to Learn
+4.3.
+Learning to Learn

-Is the knowledge learned by practicing one task transferable to other tasks and if yes, what facilitates such transferability?
+Is the knowledge learned by practicing one task transferable to other tasks and if ves, what facilitates such transferability?
 Harlow (1949) argued that mammals are capable of attaining higher order learning - a learning how to learn efficiently.
-He describes this as a process in which animals and humans transition from learning by trial and error to learning by hypothesis testing.
-He refers to this process as the formation of learning sets.
+He described this as a process in which animals and humans transition from learning by trial and error to learning by hypothesis testing.
+He refered to this process as the formation of learning sets.
 Harlow conducted experiments with monkeys in which he introduced a new task once the monkeys absolved an earlier task, but retained the principles based on which the tasks were built.
 Figure 6 illustrates his main findings.
 The lower four curves show the learning of the first 32 tasks, which were grouped into sets of eight.
 The learning curve of the first 8 tasks is S-shaped.
-Harlow explains this shape as resulting from a trial and error approach.
+Harlow explained this shape as resulting from a trial and error approach.
 This is interesting in the light of the work by Jovanivic and Nyarko discussed earlier in this section, where S-shaped curves are the result of learning complex tasks.
-Although the tasks which Harlow designed for the monkeys were not complex, what they had in common with complex tasks at the beginning of the problem-solving is that mistakes were common because the task principles were unknown.
+Although the tasks which Harlow designed for the monkeys were objectively not complex, what is common with the learning of complex tasks is that the dynamics of learning are driven by a trial and error process.
 Next, the learning curves of problems 8-32 start with a convex part and reach higher success rates.
 The eighth learning curve, corresponding to tasks 257 to 312 (the last set of tasks) almost reaches the asymptotic learning point (100% success rate) after the second trial.
 In Harlow's interpretation, the monkeys formed learning sets or methods in the first groups of tasks which later helped them solve similar problems more efficiently.
 Harlow's findings were later replicated for humans by Ellis (1958, 1965).